Seminar Information | "African-American Images in the Media & the Impact on Policies." Learn more & RSVP

 Dawn Turner is an award-winning journalist and novelist.
 A former columnist and reporter for the Chicago Tribune, Turner spent a decade and a half writing about race and class, as well as telling the individual stories of people who fly below the radar.

-Turner, who served as a 2017 juror for the Pulitzer Prize in commentary, has written commentary for The Washington Post, “The CBS Sunday Morning News Show,” National Public Radio’s “Morning Edition” show and the “Chicago Tonight” show.
+Turner, who served as a 2017 and 2018 judge for the Pulitzer Prize in commentary, has written commentary for The Washington Post, “The CBS Sunday Morning News Show,” National Public Radio’s “Morning Edition” show and the “Chicago Tonight” show.
 She covered Barack Obama’s 2008 presidential election and inauguration and was a regular commentator for several BBC News programs and NPR’s “Talk of the Nation” show.
 She has appeared on CNN, the “PBS NewsHour,” and NBC’s “Nightly News.”
 She also has reported from around the world in places such as Sydney, Australia; Shanghai, China; Nice, France; and Accra, Ghana, for an upcoming book.

 Turner is the rare journalist who uses her journalism to craft fictionalized tales that unfold in a sort of “ripped from the headlines” way.
 Her first novel, Only Twice I’ve Wished for Heaven, is set in 1970s Chicago and tells the story of the untimely (and, to some, inconvenient) death of a girl growing up in an experimental and gated black community carved out of the ghetto.
 The New York Times called Only Twice, “touching and memorable.”
 The Washington Post said the novel was “a polished gem that shines from every angle, rich in rhythm, story and characterization...
 A genuine delight.”
 The Dallas Morning News said: “Dawn Turner Trice has written a magical, word-wise, utterly original novel of love and hate, secrets and revelations that stands not only on its own merits but heralds the arrival of an intelligent, confident writer well worth watching.”